Notice of Pre-AIA or AIA Status

 Rao reviews about predictors of response and resistance to checkpoint inhibitors in solid tumors.
 Rao teaches that checkpoint inhibitors (blocking antibodies to PD-1, PD-L1, CTLA-4) have proven effective against several tumor types.
 Unfortunately, only a minority of tumors within each subtype responds, and checkpoint inhibitors can cause significant toxicity.
 There is a flurry of activity around determining patient and tumor factors of response and resistance to this class of medication.
 Rao teaches that Roh et al. examined clinical and correlative characteristics of advanced melanoma patients as their melanoma progressed through treatments with CTLA-4 inhibitors and PD-1 inhibitors.
 Of an initial cohort of 56 patients, 54 were treated with CTLA-4 inhibitor, and 7 of them responded (1).
 The non-responders were then treated with the PD-1 inhibitor, and 14 (28%) responded (1).
 Using serial biopsies, the authors identified several tumor factors that favor response and resistance (1).
 Of note, their definition of response is either radiographic partial or complete remission or stable disease lasting at least 6 months (1).
 See page1, left column, para 1 and 2.

-Accordingly, teachings of Rao indicate that most tumor types are in certain degree resistant to certain immune checkpoint inhibitor treatments, and that an ICI may be tested and found active to a tumor that is resistant to a different ICI.
+Accordingly, teachings of Rao and Park indicate that most tumor types are in certain degree resistant to certain immune checkpoint inhibition/blockade treatments, and that an ICI may be tested and found active to a tumor.
+Teachings of Park further indicate that it is contemplated and practiced at the time of invention to combine the immune checkpoint inhibition/blockage treatments with other cancer therapies.

 Double Patenting Rejection